AdnanHodzic/auto-cpufreq/README.md

 #### Supported architectures and devices

-Supported devices must have an Intel, AMD or ARM CPU's.
+Supported devices must have an Intel, AMD or ARM CPUs.
 This tool was developed to improve performance and battery life on laptops, but running it on desktop/servers (to lower power consumption) should also be possible.

 ## Features